CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 Inside of our main function, we see that our placeholder addresses for our string and `cout` have been replaced by real values.

-Note, the address `4040` in the comment at the end of the `lea` instruction for `std::cout` corresponds to the same address we dumped from the symbol table:
+The address `4040` in the comment at the end of the `lea` instruction for `std::cout` corresponds to the same address we dumped from the symbol table:

 ```text
 0000000000004040 B std::cout@@GLIBCXX_3.4